Aryan-9272/doodle-it-client/README.md

 ## Contribute
 Contributions to DOODLE-IT are welcome!
 If you have any suggestions, bug fixes, or feature enhancements, feel free to submit a pull request.
 Together, we can make DOODLE-IT even more exciting and enjoyable for all players.

-## License
-DOODLE-IT is released under the MIT License.
-Feel free to modify and distribute the game as per the terms of the license.